Mexico face NZ with one foot in World Cup finals

 TOUGH TALKING

-The All Whites have adopted a siege mentality in the build-up to the clash, trying to convince themselves and the New Zealand public they can overturn the deficit.
+The All Whites have adopted a seige mentality in the buildup to the clash, trying to convince themselves and the New Zealand public they can overturn the deficit.

 Much of the feeling at home, however, is that qualification is beyond New Zealand.